+Constructive action and personal empowerment will not be possible in a vacuum.
+We live in society and cannot act effectively by ourselves.
 Here we explore the concept of gentle leadership that empowers and inspires, facilitating decision-making and coordinating action without dominating a community or organization.
 And, a systematic process is offered for transforming conflict to allow productive working relationships.

 Guidelines are provided for working in groups and for organizing projects.
 Tools for group decision-making are outlined for both large and small groups, including a form of constructive consultation that generates far more comprehensive and effective outcomes than can be produced by either consensus decision-making or voting.

 Practical methods are outlined for planning, problem-solving, and organization-building while transcending personal differences.
 This will include procedural tools and practices that can smooth collaboration, encourage personal empowerment, inspire proactive leadership, and energize communities.
 A reference list of accessible resources will be made available.